-- “Data Protection Laws” means all international, federal, national and state privacy and data protection laws and regulations to the extent applicable to Intellum and the Services.
+- “Data Protection Laws” means all international, federal, national and state privacy and data protection laws and regulations to the extent applicable to Intellum and the processing of Personal Data in connection with the Services.

 - “Data Breach” means any loss or unauthorized access, acquisition, theft, destruction, disclosure or use of User Data that occurs while such User Data is in the possession of or under the control of Intellum.